-If you do not take the group flight to/from the US, then you MUST be at the Quito, Ecuador International Airport on dates specified by your program (to be announced soon).
-During this period, program representatives will meet students at the airport; students will then leave for their local housing accommodations.
+If you do not take the group flights, then you MUST be at the Málaga International Airport at the same time or before the group flight.
+During this period, the Resident Director and/or other program representatives will meet students at the airport.
+Students will then be directed to their host families.